volkerjaenisch/inqbus.installer/doc/source/installer.rst

 -------

 When the installation is started the *Installer.install* function is called with a special key.
-This key is build by the Function *get_registry_key* which is part of *inqbus.installer.registration*.
+This key is build by the Function *get_registry_key* and set automatically.
+Building the key is part of *inqbus.installer.registration*.

 The key contains all information the process needs including: